gbelouze/mva-kernel-hw3/README.md

 HW3
 ==============================

 Code for the homework 3 of the Kernel Methods course of the MVA.
+Core implementations are in `src/hw3/kernel` and `src/hw3/classify`.
+Usage is demonstrated in the main notebook `notebook/main`.

 Project Organization
 ------------